SF State Account/Email

 - Ceramics & Painting: Keith Mitchell, firstname.lastname@example.org, (415) 405-0914

 If you are teaching a course in FA 193 please use the telephone numbers provided at the podium for technical assistance, this room is controlled and maintained by the University.

 - Withdrawals- Please check deadlines for withdrawals, on the dates and deadlines calendar provided at the beginning of the semester.
 All withdrawals are handled electronically.
 A how-to document is available on the blog, explaining how to enter a withdrawal in online.
-Please read the School of Art policy on acceptable withdrawal reasons.
+Please read the Collge of Liberal & Creative Art's policy on acceptable withdrawal reasons (link).